Dr. Daniel J. Hurley, CEO

 Daniel Hurley began serving as CEO of the Michigan Association of State Universities (MASU) in July 2015 (formerly known as the Presidents Council, State Universities of Michigan).
 MASU serves as the coordinating board for Michigan’s 15 public universities, providing advocacy and fostering policy to maximize the collective value these institutions provide in serving the public interest and the state of Michigan.
 Hurley is returning to the Association where he served from 2003-2007 as its director of university relations.
 From 2007-2015, he served as the associate vice president for government relations and state policy for the American Association of State Colleges and Universities (AASCU), based in Washington, D.C.

 On behalf of the state universities of Michigan, Hurley coordinates a variety of policy, programmatic and advocacy efforts.
 He serves as a consultative resource to colleges and universities, legislators and other state officials, higher education and policy organizations, and state and national media, providing insight on a variety of higher education issues at the federal, state, and institutional level.
-He is involved with several organizations, including the State Higher Education Executive Officers Association (co-chair of federal relations committee), American Association of State Colleges and Universities, Midwest Higher Education Compact, Education Alliance of Michigan and the Michigan Nonprofit Association.
+He is involved with several organizations, including the State Higher Education Executive Officers Association (co-chair of federal relations committee), American Association of State Colleges and Universities, Midwest Higher Education Compact, and the Education Alliance of Michigan.

 Hurley has received a Ph.D. in public administration from Western Michigan University, a master’s degree in career and technical education from Ferris State University, a bachelor’s degree in public relations from Grand Valley State University, and an associate’s degree in liberal arts from Grand Rapids Community College.
 He has served as an adjunct professor for graduate- and undergraduate level programs at three of his alma maters, as well as George Mason University (VA) and George Washington University (D.C.), teaching in the fields of communications, educational leadership, higher education finance and public policy.